hydrospanner/directory-data-to_csv/README.md

-# Directory data to csv
+# Directory Data to CSV
 Are you ever unsure what files are on in a folder on your computer or network drive?
 Small folders are easy to click and see, but large folders with many subfolders can be too much to look through.

 Using Python, I made a script to walk through a file directory and output the data in an easy to read tabular format.